exercism/go/exercises/practice/luhn/.approaches/validate-as-you-go/content.md

 var total, pos int
 ```

-which defines the same variables with their defaulrt [zero values][zero-values].
+which defines the same variables with their default [zero values][zero-values].

 The other change is more of a mathematical way to avoid the conditional logic for adding the value.
 The `if` statement and entire `switch` statement can be replaced with